-Ok, let’s get started…
+Let’s get started…

-If it’s available, add it to the Cart then you can proceed to the checkout.
-If your preferred domain name is not available, try another search until you find one is right for your blog.
+If it’s available, add it to the Cart and proceed to checkout.
+If your preferred domain is not available, try another search until you find one just right for your blog.

 To read our full review on why we recommend them, please click here.